 MIERS: Everything is quite confusing out there, even with getting the itemized bill and trying to understand what we're looking at.

 YDSTIE: Mangan, whose firm UBA advises companies on health care options, says this is a problem with high-deductible programs.

 MANGAN: We've raised the cost, but we didn't provide the information that was promised.
 It's coming.
-We are working with a company called Castlight, and with a smartphone, you can type in information on this is my condition, this is the provider that I want to see, and it will actually tell you what the quality outcomes are and the pricing.
+We are working with a company called Castlight.
+And with a smartphone, you can type in information on this is my condition, this is the provider I want to see; and it will actually tell you what the quality outcomes are and the pricing.

-LINDA BINDER: This is a tsunami of change.
-Five years ago, about zero people had a high-deductible health plan, and now it's one in five American workers.
+LEAH BINDER: This is a tsunami of change.
+Five years ago, about zero people had a high-deductible health plan and now, it's 1 in 5 American workers.

 YDSTIE: Binder says consumers may have a hard time getting transparent pricing information during the transition, partly because health care pricing is arcane and even bizarre.

 BINDER: It's quite difficult.
 We don't have the right kind of transparency.
 But I don't see a solution to that, unless we have somebody driving a market.
 When consumers are demanding things, they tend to get them.